 Chopped cilantro leaves (optional)

 * Buttercup Squash are part of the Turban squash family (hard shells with turban-like shapes) and are a popular variety of winter squash.
 This squash has a dark-green skin, sometimes accented with lighter green streaks.
 Has a sweet and creamy orange flesh.
-This squash is much sweeter than other winter varieties.
-Buttercup Squash can be baked, mashed, pureed, steamed, simmered, or stuffed and can replace Sweet Potatoes in most recipes.

 In a large frying pan over medium-high heat, add oil and mustard seeds.
 Cook over medium-high heat, covered, until seeds finish popping, approximately 1 minute.